 Press this control to lock all doors.
+The doors will lock and the lamps will flash.

 To confirm doors are closed and locked, press this control a second time within three seconds.
 The door(s) will lock again, the horn will chirp once and the lamps will flash.